 Abstract

-The present study was conducted to investigate the comparative effect of Atovaquone+ Azithromycin Combination and Triple Antimicrobial therapy for the management of Babesia gibsoni infection in the dogs.
+The present study was conducted to investigate the comparative effect of Atovaquone+ Azithromycin combination and triple antimicrobial therapy for the management of Babesia gibsoni infection in dogs.
 Twenty-four dogs were randomly divided into two equal groups (group A and group B).
 Group A was treated with triple antibiotic therapy (Doxycycline @ 10 mg/kg, orally, daily+ Clindamycin @ 11 mg/kg, orally, twice daily+ Metronidazole @ 15 mg/kg, orally, twice daily) for 21 days whereas group B was treated with Atovaquone–Azithromycin Combination (Atovaquone @ 13.3 mg/kg, orally, three times daily with a fatty meal + Azithromycin @ 10 mg/kg, orally, once daily) for 10 days.
 Blood and serum samples were taken before therapy (day 0), day 10, day 20 and day 60 after therapy for haemato-biochemical analysis.
-Both are groups showed progressive improvement but group B was better as compare to group in terms of disappearance of clinical signs, parasitological clearance, normalization of haemato-biochemical values, faster recovery and reduced chances of reoccurrence.
+Both are groups showed progressive improvement, but group B was better as compare to group in terms of disappearance of clinical signs, parasitological clearance, normalization of haemato-biochemical values, faster recovery and reduced chances of reoccurrence.
 It is concluded that for Babesia gibsoni infection, treatment with Atovaquone–Azithromycin Combination is better than triple antibiotic therapy

 Introduction

 Canine babesiosis is caused by hemoprotozoan parasites of the genus Babesia, with Babesia gibsoni being the most common species infecting dogs (Karasová et al., 2022).
 Babesiosis caused by Babesia gibsoni is less severe and persistent compared to Babesia canis (Yogeshpriya et al., 2018).
 Babesiosis is characterised by parasite reproduction in the host's red blood cells, which leads to cell lysis (Sojka et al., 2022).
 Clinical signs include anorexia, lethargy, icterus, vomiting, and loss of body condition.
 Pathologic abnormalities may include haemoglobinuria, hypoglycemia, acid-base disturbances, azotemia, and elevated liver enzyme levels (Idrees, 2022).
 Additionally, B. gibsoni induces regeneration haemolytic anaemia and thrombocytopenia (Karasová et al., 2022).
 Rhipicephalus sanguineus is the primary vector of B. gibsoni in India, with only transstadial transmission reported (Chao et al., 2017).
-The illness can be transmitted directly through B. gibsoni-containing blood, such as through blood transfusions, infected equipment used for mass ear cropping or tail reduction, or using the same injection needle repeatedly.
+The illness can be transmitted directly through B. gibsoni-containing blood, such as through blood transfusions, infected equipment used for mass ear cropping or tail reduction or using the same injection needle repeatedly.
 Direct transfer can occur during dog fights or through bite wounds (Karasová et al., 2022).
 Haematological and serological changes often include regenerated haemolytic anaemia, poikilocytosis, polychromasia, anisocytosis, thrombocytopenia, decrease in albumin, increase in alpha & beta globulins (Birkenheuer, 2021).
 It was stated previously that the infection with B. gibsoni in dogs causes marked alterations in serum biochemistry parameters, including those related to the protein profile that were characterized by lower concentrations of albumin and higher proportion of γ-globulins with low A/G ratio (Tóthová et al., 2020).
-Diagnosis can be done by microscopic examination of Giemsa stained thin blood smears prepared from the ear margin showed signet ring shape in erythrocytes and polymerase chain reaction (Kushwaha et al., 2018).
+Diagnosis can be done by microscopic examination of Giemsa-stained thin blood smears prepared from the ear margin showed signet ring shape in erythrocytes and polymerase chain reaction (Kushwaha et al., 2018).